 Suitable Living Environment

 As mentioned in the five freedoms, dogs should have a comfortable living environment.
-This includes a nice cosy bed that is in a dry, draft free location.
+This includes a nice cosy bed that is in a dry, draft-free location.
 Dogs should be kept in a sheltered area that is clean, safe and warm enough.

-You need to keep an eye on your dog and recognise when they might need veterinary treatment.
-For example if your dog refuses to eat, has a fit, is continuously vomiting or severely injured then you should take them to the vets.
+You need to keep an eye on your dog and recognize when they might need veterinary treatment.
+For example, if your dog refuses to eat, has a fit, is continuously vomiting or severely injured then you should take them to the vets.
 Don’t let your dog suffer unnecessarily.
 Give them regular health checks by feeling their body for lumps and bumps and keeping an eye out for any injuries.